CaitryzX/My-Learning-Projects/README.md

 # Whole-Life-Programs
-Ther is my all programs that I was created
+Their is my all programs that I was created